Daniel Sedin scores in OT to lift Canucks over Blackhawks

 The Blackhawks' Central Division lead over Minnesota dropped to six points after the Wild's 3-2 win over San Jose.

 The fading Canucks entered having lost four straight in regulation and were 0-4-2 in their last six.
 Vancouver had been outscored 21-9 in the six-game slide and 15-5 in the last four.

-The Canucks cashed in on Chicago lapses and scored on three straight shots late in the first and early in the second to take a 3-1 lead.
+The Canucks scored on three straight shots late in the first and early in the second to take a 3-1 lead.

+''We had the puck a lot and they cashed in on their opportunities, which were few,'' Chicago coach Joel Quenneville said. ''Then you're chasing the game.''

 After slipping to the crease uncovered, Henrik Sedin opened the scoring with 59.5 seconds left in the first.
 Crawford had no chance on his point-blank backhand deflection of Daniel Sedin's snappy feed from the right boards.